fetchai/agents-aea/packages/fetchai/connections/ledger/README.md

 The AEA communicates with the ledger connection via the `fetchai/ledger_api:0.8.0` and `fetchai/contract_api:0.9.0` protocols.

-The connection uses the ledger apis registered in the ledger api registry.
+The connection uses the ledger APIs registered in the ledger API registry.

 ## Usage